 Finding accommodation in Washington DC

-Due to limited space in the city, expats are advised to begin the search for accommodation as early as possible.
+Due to limited space in the city, newcomers are advised to begin the search for accommodation as early as possible.
 Knowing one’s price range and desired accommodation type is essential as it will clarify the search and simplify the decision-making process.
 It is worth considering factors such as space requirements, amenities and proximity to shopping hubs, public transport and schools.

 Renting accommodation in Washington DC